SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

    but in a pattern context "case let x as T" you're going the other way, doing a downcast and checking to see if the value is of that type.
+   ...
+   In a pattern, think of the "as" as a guard. var y = x as T  // expression switch x { case y as T: ; }  // pattern
+   Assume x is of type U.
+   In the expression, x keeps its type, but the type of the whole expression is T?.
+   In the patern, the thing you declare has the type T.
+   ...
+   The checks between is/as are the same, it's just the result that's difference.
+   Alternately, call them type casts;
+   "is" does the work of the runtime cast but it discards the result.

 ..
 With an "as" pattern, you have to have a subpattern.
    But it doesn't have to be a "let" pattern: